ympbyc/Pasta/README.md

 ### object oriented ###

 This is very important.
 Pasta does not mix data and behaviours. `appModel` and `viewUpdateRule` is collections only of functions, and **the state** is a collection only of data.
-With Pasta, it is highly possible to create apps that does not contain a single `this` keyword.
+With Pasta, it is highly possible to create apps that do not contain a single `this` keyword.

 You could of course use your favourite data structure to put into the state, but it is not the concern of Pasta.